oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 Algorithms like [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) were purpose-built to slow down this kind of attack.
 Bcrypt embeds a salt into each hash and implements a "cost factor" that lets developers increase the security of their hashes (by trading off a longer hash generation time).
 Adding a half-second delay every time to a user's login time probably won't bother your users much, but a half-second delay will slow hackers down dramatically when they're trying to generate billions of hashes.

 #### Hash with Salt
-Unlike the previous algorithms discussed, bcrypt requires a 22-character salt to hash a password, so there's no option to hash without one.
+Unlike the previous algorithms discussed, bcrypt requires a 128-bit salt (which is Radix-65 encoded as 22 characters) to hash a password, so there's no option to hash without one.
 Fortunately, most bcrypt packages include helpers that will generate the salt for you.

 Python doesn't include a bcrypt implementation in its standard library, so you'll need to import one.
 Here I'm using [bcrypt](https://pypi.org/project/bcrypt/) which I installed with [pip](https://pip.pypa.io/en/stable/):